Category Archives: Labs

 You will need to write a loop that on each iteration, prints the prompt and then reads the value, storing it into the array.
 There will be a very similar example done in the lab as live code.

-2. To test this, we need to call it out.
+2. To test it, we need to call the function.
 For this, we need to declare the array in the main function and then call the function, passing it the array and its length.

 Assuming you have a macro called NUM_CNT and an array called numbers , the function call will look like ReadIntArray(numbers, NUM_CNT); Test and see if your reading code works.